Your browser is not optimized for viewing this website.

 Students also participate in the AATG National German Exam Competition each winter.

 This class is taught in-person at our Novato campus on Saturdays from 9:30-noon.
 Download our school calendar to see which days we are in session.
+This class uses a book!
+After registering, please follow the link in your confirmation email to purchase the book on our book ordering site.
 Exam students may need to purchase additional instructional material as directed by the instructor.
+For students taking the DSD test, there is an exam fee that covers the cost of both the exam and additional materials.

 Not sure if this is the right class for you?
 Please contact the teacher Fanny Jasper.